sc-idevops/devops-notes/class-notes/cloudProviders.md

   - 0.0.0.0/0 = everywhere

 Storage: how much space you need?
 There are different types:
 - GP3 is the best SSD drives
 - provisioned IOPS (input/output per second) can specify a threshhold of speed needed.
+- Cold Storage: HDDs offering cheaper storage for files needed infrequently, like long term backups.

-### AWS Services
+### AWS Services (These fall under EC2)

-- Spot instance: rented for an unknown time for a low price. you can rent unnused compute resources.
+- Spot instance: a compute resource (instance) rented for an unknown time for a low price.
 - Availability Zones: AWS has multiple datacenters all over the world.
   - in each region there's multiple availability zones.
 These zones are usually physically separated, in case of power/internet failure.
 You can't see other regions resources.
   - AWS Region affects the price!
 - IAM Role: Permissions in AWS
 - Lifecycle Management: removal of old snapshots, etc.
 - When snapshotting, ensure you check the "no reboot" option.
+- IP Addresses:
   - Public IPs are not static and can change upon rebooting.
   - Elastic IPs are static ip address that can be assigned to compute resources to remedy this problem.
 - Auto Scaling Groups: compute resources in these grow with your needs. additional instances are launched based on a set of rules.